connexcs/docs/docs/apps/components/date.md

 11. Trigger animations and transitions when date is changed.
 12. Allow typing date directly or via shortcuts for power users.
 13. Sync date selection across multiple instances of the form.
-14. Prefill date based on user info and persist on form reload
+14. Pre-fill date based on user info and persist on form reload

 ## API